 - The software automatically performs the CPM calculations, displays the schedule, gives you the completion date, and identifies the critical and non-critical activities

-- Update the schedule and clearly note the change of the completion date
+- Update the schedule and clearly note the change in the completion date

 - Manipulate the relationships and duration of activities to change the logic of the schedule to recover a delay and bring back the completion date to the desired date

-- Insert a delay factor to activity and immediately read the new completion date
+- Insert a delay factor to the activity and immediately read the new completion date

 - Identify the critical activities.
 These are the activities that do not have any room (float) for any delays.
 A 3-day delay on a critical activity delays the whole project by 3 days unless the revised logic of the schedule dictates otherwise